TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod.rst

     Content elements violating this behavior will be marked in the page module and there is no UI control (yet) allowing you to create independent content elements in a given language.

-    If you want to go back to the old, inconsistent behavior, you can toggle it back on via this switch.
+    If you want to go back to the old, inconsistent behavior, you can toggle it back on using this switch.

 :aspect:`Example`
     Allows to set TYPO3s page module back to inconsistent language mode